 Here are some basics to get you started:

 All colleges require students to maintain a minimum cumulative grade point average (GPA) to remain in school.
-Any student not maintaining satisfactory progress toward his/her educational goals will be placed on probation.
+Any student not maintaining the required GPA will be placed on probation.
 Students on academic probation are limited to 7 credits in the fall and spring semesters, and 4 credits in the winter and summer semesters.
 Students who would like to request permission to appeal this credit limit must meet with an academic advisor.

 Associate of Applied Science